onurkybsi/OnurKayabasi/README.md

 👨‍💼 I’m currently working on [Eindhoven University of Technology](https://www.tue.nl/en/)

-👀 I’m currently learning Operating System Basics and Spring Framework.
+👀 I’m currently learning Operating System Concepts and Spring Framework.

 ❓ Ask me about anything related to backend development.
 I like to share information and listen to new ideas